manuel12/fluent-css/README.md

     <script src="https://kit.fontawesome.com/d0731b8ace.js" crossorigin="anonymous"></script>

+## What's included in the library

+The library includes 2 CSS files: _custom-styles.css_ and _color-styles.css_.

+The _custom-styles.css_ includes element stylings that will apply inmediatly as soon as library is imported and further classes that you can use to style elements:

+### Custom Styles

+- Elements styles
+- Custom container
+- Heading with depth
+- Heading with round corners
+- Submit button
+- Social buttons
+- Sound buttons
+- Text styles
+- Font-size styles
+- Width styles

+The _color-styles.css_ includes colors you can use to style elements:

+### Custom Colors

+- Background colors
+- Border colors
+- Text colors

 ## Usage

+### Ading classes to elements

 After importing the library and reloading you should see changes applied to the document.
 The standard background will be added; the font family and color will be updated; input elements, buttons, tables, ordered and unordered lists will also be automatically updated.